TheHNLP/HNLP/spec.md

 object as defined in Section 1.

 ## 2. The "names" object
-Each database contains a JSON object, "names", that contains the list of names in the database.
+Every database contains a JSON object, "names", that contains the list of names in the database.

-Each name is defined in an entry in the "names" object, whose key is the name and the value is a JSON object defining the name.
+Every name is defined in an entry in the "names" object, whose key is the name and the value is a JSON object defining the name.

 ## 3. Name definitions